Showing posts with label donation theory. Show all posts

 Explicatio

-Disputation LII established that reference is donation, that the Spirit gives the res.
-But a donated referent is not yet a felicitous assertion because etween having the referent and speaking the truth, another act is required: authorization.
+Disputatio LII established that reference in theology is donation, that the Spirit gives the res.
+Yet the possession of a donated res does not by itself yield a felicitous assertion.
+Between the ontological gift of the thing and the faithful utterance of the Word, another act is required.
+This act is not interpretive mediation but authorization.

 1. Felicity as Pneumatic Authorization